-The JCST secretariat has Specialty Teams, consisting of a Specialty Manager and a Specialty Assistant, who will monitor your training, make applications to your Specialty Advisory Committee (SAC) and update your certification date.
+The JCST secretariat has Trainee Services teams who will monitor your training, make applications to your Specialty Advisory Committee (SAC) and update your certification date.
 It is therefore important that you:

 - Register with the JCST if you are a Core, LAT or FTSTA trainee

 - Enrol with your SAC if you are in a National Training Numbered (NTN) post

 - Inform us if you go out of programme